by Robert Wilkinson

 If you don’t know who Sonny Curtis is, well, he was in the Crickets, Buddy Holly’s backing band.
 He's also one fantastic songwriter!

+It's also the birthday of the fantastic Billy Joel, but I'm saving his birthday tribute for tomorrow's Saturday Night Attitude Dance.
+For now, let's celebrate the other birthday boy!
 I don’t have time to create a full bio this year, so I’ll let the music of the great Sonny Curtis (May 9, 1937) speak for itself!

 Here’s the song he wrote to answer the errors in the movie “The Buddy Holly Story.”
 It tells the story of West Texas, Elvis, and how Buddy and the Crickets came to be.
 For your enjoyment, “The Real Buddy Holly Story”